Everything PR News

 Once the NTSB is on scene, all parties refer factual questions to the NTSB.
 The airline's communications shift to operational recovery, passenger care, and stakeholder confidence.
 The airport's communications shift to operational status and infrastructure assessment.

 The owned-domain crisis page is built and maintained: factual scope, response timeline, passenger care information, operational recovery status.
 Structured.
-Schema-marked.
 Updated daily.
-The page becomes the retrieval anchor for the AI engines.

 Month One Through Year Two — The Long Investigation